Eastern Turkestan Information Bulletin Vol. 4 No. 5

 Socially and culturally the local people lead lives quite distinct from that of the Han, and they retain at least some kinship ties with the ethnic cousins in the Soviet successor states of Central Asia.

 From the 1960s, many Han youths and other 'social elements'-including unemployed workers, dissidents and criminals - were 'resettled' there from cities like Shanghai.
-More recently a 'tide of drifters' - laborers escaping poverty in their home areas - have arrived in Xinjiang.

 They have been attracted by the new opportunities offered by booming border trade and by the fact that the job market in the economically more developed coastal provinces have become saturated.